sguzman/math-research/README.md

 - The anti-coercive semantic properties of addition
 - Since topological spaces are rotational and scaling invariant, scaling or rotating the continuous map between topological spaces should preserve topology
 - Nth iterate of continuous map is also continuous
+- Eigenvalue as point of maximim symmetry
+- $exp$ function as operator constructor